NordicSemiconductor/asset-tracker-cloud-aws-js/features/CellGeolocationnRFCloud.feature.md

 Then the response status code should be `200`

-And the response Access-Control-Allow-Origin should be "\*"
+And the response header Access-Control-Allow-Origin should be `*`

-And the response Content-Type should be "application/json"
+And the response header Content-Type should be `application/json`

 And the response should equal